rekhaDevs/samagragovernance.in/src/pages/team/index.md

       in the Benchmark Administration team of Citi.

-      A strong belief in governance being a key lever to drive change brings Reetika to Samagra.
+      A strong belief in governance being a key lever to drive change brought her to Samagra.
 She intends to leverage her professional and academic experiences to create impact at scale.
 Currently, she is part of the Saksham Haryana-Skills & Employment team.
     image: /img/reetika.jpg